barakganon/Royal-Succession-Simulation/docs/technical_implementation.md

 - **Diplomacy System**: Affects military and economic interactions between dynasties
 - **Economy System**: Uses map data for resource production, affected by military and diplomacy
 - **Time System**: Synchronizes all systems through turn-based progression
+- **Person System**: Manages character lifecycles, traits, and relationships

+The systems are designed to be loosely coupled but highly cohesive, with well-defined interfaces between them.
+This architecture allows for:

+1. **Modularity**: Systems can be developed and tested independently
+2. **Extensibility**: New features can be added to specific systems without affecting others
+3. **Maintainability**: Clear separation of concerns makes the codebase easier to understand
+4. **Scalability**: Systems can be optimized individually based on performance needs

 ## Game Systems